olsonbg/crossdev-gentoo/README.md

 ## Install environment

-Now we can finally install the environmnet.
+Now we can finally install the environment.
 Issue the following commands and wait for them to complete.
 ```bash
 $ crossdev -t x86_64-pc-mingw32 --stable -oO /usr/local/portage/crossdev